deep-research/victorslibrary-gridsome/content/song-for-a-friend.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This is a cute song about love, with a touch of darkness.
+  This is a cute song about love, with a touch of darkness.

 recordings:
   - title: Song for a Friend